-Unlike the official ICC arbitration cost calculator, which is an authoritative tool to calculate administrative fees and estimated arbitrator fees only, this online tool calculates the same administrative and arbitrator fees on the basis of the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017, for both expedited and regular ICC proceedings, while also automatically estimating all other ICC arbitration costs per arbitration, including legal fees, expert fees and anticipated witness, management and other party costs, from the filing of a Request for Arbitration through the rendering of a Final Award.
+Unlike the official ICC arbitration cost calculator, an authoritative tool to calculate administrative fees and estimated arbitrator fees for ICC arbitrations, this online tool calculates the same administrative and arbitrator fees on the basis of the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017, for expedited or regular ICC proceedings, while also automatically estimating all other ICC arbitration costs, including legal fees, expert fees and anticipated witness, management and other party costs, from the filing of a Request for Arbitration through the rendering of a Final Award.

-* The following underlying assumptions are used in this automatic cost calculator:
+* The following underlying assumptions are used in the ICC arbitration cost calculator:

 - ICC and Arbitral Tribunal costs are based on the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017.
 Results should be identical to the official ICC Cost Calculator

-- Overall calculations are informed by ICC Publication 843, finding that 82% of costs in ICC proceedings relate to lawyers’ fees, expert and witness costs
+- Calculations are informed by ICC Publication 843, finding that 82% of costs in ICC proceedings relate to legal fees, expert fees and witness costs.